Dhiya03/BudgetWise-mobile/UI_GUIDE.md

 ### Fund Transfer Modal
 -   **From/To Budget Dropdowns**: Selects the source and destination custom budgets for the transfer.
+-   **From Category Dropdown**: Selects the specific category within the source budget to transfer funds from.
 -   **Amount to Transfer Input**: Field to enter the amount of money to be moved.
+-   **Destination Category Allocation**: A list of inputs to distribute the transferred amount among the categories of the destination budget.
 -   **Transfer Button**: Executes the fund transfer, creating corresponding transactions in the history.